 Typhoon storms are mesoscale weather systems (Figure 5i,j).
 They were accurately identified and consisted 8% of all storms in the three years examined (Table 3).
 They occurred evenly within the three periods, with no obvious difference between the urban and suburban stations.
 Meteorological factor variations were illustrated as an example during the Typhoon Nida, which made landfall in the east of Shenzhen at 04:00 on 2 August 2016 (Figure 6q-t).
 The surface pressure declined to 98 kPa, and the hourly mean wind speed rose to 3 m/s during landfall at Tianhe in Guangzhou.
-The air temperature was more than 6 °C lower than the diurnal mean 12 hours prior to landfall, and the cooling impact lasted three days after the landfall.
-It brought 100-200 mm rainfall in Guangzhou, and the peak rain intensity was 90 mm/h 24 hours after the landfall.
+The air temperature was more than 6 °C lower than the diurnal mean 12 h prior to landfall, and the cooling impact lasted three days after the landfall.
+It brought 100-200 mm rainfall in Guangzhou, and the peak rain intensity was 90 mm/h 24 h after the landfall.

 Generally, heavy storms are developed by different weather systems each season, and have unique and dynamically environment structures largely controlled by the three-dimensional air temperature, humidity, pressure, and wind (Figures 5 and 6).
 Prior to and after a storm, there is usually overcast clouds, which scatters back the shortwave solar radiation and blocks in the Earth's surface long wave radiation.
 It disturbs the normal diurnal variation of the meteorological factors, thus heavy storms had different impact on meteorological factors when they occurred in the morning, afternoon, and night (Figures 8-10).
 Meanwhile, in the formation of clouds and storms, the condensation of water vapor releases a large latent energy into atmosphere, resulting in an abnormal rise of air temperature.
 Subsequently, the rainfall brings down cool water, and the evaporation of the surface rain water absorbs the heat, resulting in a cooling effect on both the Earth's surface and on the lower atmosphere [23].
-Thus, the air temperature could rise several degrees above the normal range during the 24 hours prior to the storms, and immediately dropped several degrees below the normal range during and after the storm, resulting in an approximately 6-10 °C air temperature difference before and during the storms (Figures 6-9, Table 4).
-The 24-hour mean air temperature prior to the storms could be a better indicator for computing the scaling rates of the precipitation extremes with the surface air temperature.
+Thus, the air temperature could rise several degrees below the normal range during the 24 h prior to the storms, and immediately dropped several degrees below the normal range during the storms (Figures 6-9, Table 4).
+The 24-h mean air temperature prior to the storms could be a better indicator for computing the scaling rates of the precipitation extremes with the surface air temperature.